The program’s Equity, Diversity and Inclusion Action Plan

 Why isn’t the 2016 Census data being used to set targets for persons with disabilities?

-The target for persons with disabilities takes into account that the current representation of persons with disabilities within the program is quite low (1.6%), and acknowledges that this may be due in part to low self-identification rates based on the reluctance of individuals with disabilities to self-identify in an employment setting.
-The labour market availability (LMA) data for persons with disabilities is 4.9%, based on Employment and Skills Development Canada Workforce Data, while the 2016 Census population data is 14%.
+The target for persons with disabilities takes into account that when the 2019 Addendum was signed, the representation of persons with disabilities within the program was quite low (1.6%) and acknowledges that this may be due in part to low self-identification rates based on the reluctance of individuals with disabilities to self-identify in an employment setting.
+The labour market availability (LMA) data for persons with disabilities is 4.9%, based on Employment and Skills Development Canada Workforce DataFootnote 3, while the 2016 Census population data is 14%.
 The target of 7.5% increases the program’s current target from 4% and moves beyond LMA, while acknowledging there may be specific challenges such as self-identification for this group.

-What is meant by applying an intersectional lens to the program’s EDI work?
+What is meant by applying an intersectional lens to the program’s equity, diversity and inclusion work?

 Institutions will be required to consider intersectionality in the allocation of their chairs moving forward, if they were not already doing so.
 This will involve reporting on the representation of diversity among their chairholders using an intersectional approach that looks at the qualitative and quantitative data informing institutions of the systemic barriers and lived experiences of not just the four designated groups, but individuals who identify across more than one group.
 Large institutions will be required to set targets for Tier 1 and Tier 2 chairs to ensure that there is diversity in both the emerging and established ranks of chairholders.
 Institutions with underrepresentation are expected to implement measures to better understand the lived experiences and address potential barriers faced by faculty with intersecting identities.